amilz/cash-dispatch/README.md

-# Cash Dispatch
+# Dispatch

-Cash Dispatch is a powerful Solana-based tool designed for efficient and secure distribution of PYUSD to many recipients for applications such as:
+Dispatch is a powerful Solana-based tool designed for efficient and secure distribution of PYUSD to many recipients for applications such as:
 - Universal Basic Income (UBI)
 - Class Action Settlements
 - Rewards/Rebate Programs